anninwonderland/avito-test/README.md

 _____________________

 ##### 🖇 Copy banner configuration to clipboard as JSON
-The banner form will be copied as configuration in JSON format.
+The banner form will be copied as the configuration in JSON format.

 ###### Output example:
 ```json